std::vector

 typeThere is an issue with using int

-values as the index of vectors: the size of vectors can be larger than the maximum value storable in an int
+of the array, or the index used to reference a specific position, can be a larger number than the maximum value storable in an int

 .